mjtamlyn/ayb-notes/7-redis-stead-go.md

 Like an assembly language.

 So Redis is a DSL for abstract data types.
+Open source, from 2009.
+Full time dev from 2010.
+It's basically memcached++ - more commands, presistence, data types and more.